CodeKarmaDev/jekyll-page-boilerplate/lib/jekyll_page_boilerplate/msg/description.md

     author: John Doe

-`$ boilerplate post -T "Another one about pottery"` would create a new file `_posts/yyyy-mm-dd-another-one-about-pottery.markdown`
+`$ boilerplate post "Another one about pottery"` would create a new file `_posts/yyyy-mm-dd-another-one-about-pottery.markdown`

     ---
     title: Another one about pottery